ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 - ARM Templates |
     - Build everything from scratch

+Note:
+Lots of ways to deploy an application to Azure
+    - Easy way is what's usually shown, but this quickly breaks down
+    - Demonstrated an increasingly sophisticated way to reliable deploy a non-trivial application
+    - Pick the tech with the sweet spot for what you need, don't fight the tools

 ---

 ### Shaving the golden Yak

 - Doing seemingly unrleated tasks to get some real task done
 - Be deliberate of the ones you shave